Pihu: Production

 Director Vinod Kapri said that the idea behind making the film was the question of "what does a toddler do when she is left alone at home?"
-He also based it on a real life incident that he read in 2014 in a national daily about a four-year-old girl who was left alone at home.
+He also based it on a real life incident that he read in 2014 in a national daily about a four-year-old boy in Delhi who was left alone at home with his dead mom.
 He decided to have minimal dialogues in the film, wanted the story to depend on "how the girl behaves", and felt that "every shooting schedule [was] unpredictable."
 According to him, the film explores issues faced by married couples, and compulsions about the concepts of family and children.
 Kapri spent four months with the child, getting to know her and familiarise her with the other crew members.

 Though the girl had never acted before, Kapri is close friends with her parents, so they agreed for her to act on this project.
 The film was shot for two hours a day with three cameras placed on the set since Kapri felt "you can’t ask a two-year-old to give another take."
 Kapri made some changes in the script based on Myra's behavioral patterns.
 For two months, Myra moved to the flat that was rented for shoot.
 Kapri had to wait for six months after he had finalised Myra for the film due to production issues.
 Later, his friend Kishen Kumar came on board as a producer.
 With a budget of ₹45 lakh, they started shooting the film, but Kumar suffered a cardiac arrest and Kapri had to again seek help for the film's post-production budget.